The Son of Seven Mothers: Variants

+According to German ethnologue John Bierhorst, Czech folklorist Jeromír Jech and anthropologist Kirin Narayan, this tale type is "widespread in India", but variants are recorded from China, Chile, Sri Lanka and Herat, Afghanistan.
+French folklorist Margaret Low reported three versions from Spain, two from Italy, one from Chile, and thirty-four French-Canadian versions.

 Asia

 India

+Author Henry Parker noted that variants of the tale of the ogress queen were "well-known" across India, save for Southern India, and that in all tales the Rakshasa Queen is vanquished.
 In his second revision of the ATU index, folklorist Stith Thompson located 24 variants of the tale type in India.
 Scholar Heda Jason located a Punjabi variant of the tale type in her 1989 supplement to Thompson and Warren Roberts's Types of Indic Oral Tales.
 Indian scholar A. K. Ramanujan located variants of the tale type in Bengali, Gondi, Hindi, Kannada, Punjabi, and Telugu.
+In addition, according to Kannada scholars, tale type 462 ("ವರ್ಗ ೪೬೨", in the original), called "ಧೀರಕುಮಾರ ಕಥೆ" ("Dhīrakumāra kathe"; "Story of Dhirakumara"), is "very popular" in Kannada, being "common" all over Karnataka, from north to the south.